NGC 7272 - Barred Spiral Galaxy in Pegasus

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 7272.

 Apparent size of NGC 7272The following table reports NGC 7272 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 7272 is a visual representation of it.

 The image below is a photograph of NGC 7272 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 7272 - Barred Spiral Galaxy morphological classification
+NGC 7272 - Barred Spiral Galaxy in Pegasus morphological classification

-NGC 7272 - Barred Spiral Galaxy is classified as Barred Spiral (Ba) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7272 - Barred Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7272 - Barred Spiral Galaxy in Pegasus is classified as Barred Spiral (Ba) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7272 - Barred Spiral Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 7272